 - platforms

 First and foremost, you need to decide if your app is going to be available on one or multiple operating systems.
 If you’re targeting a larger audience comprised of different platforms’ users, cross-platform development will be the go-to solution.
-If it’s enough for you to reach only Android or iOS users, on the other hand, providing flawless user experience with a native solution will be your priority.
+If it’s enough for you to reach only Android or iOS users, on the other hand, providing a flawless user experience with a native solution will be your priority.

 - complexity